 How to Tell If Your Dog Is Pregnant and How to Help It With Gestation

-Pregnancy is either met with fear or greeted with yaps of happiness.
+The pregnancy of a pet is either met with fear or greeted with yaps of happiness.
 Often, it is the former, considering the difficulties that both pets and pet owners face.
 The gestation period is trying for human mothers, so we can imagine how tough it is for our dogs.

+What are the common signs of canine pregnancy?
 How do we help her through this difficult period and ensure that she remains healthy?
-What are the common signs of canine pregnancy?
 How does a baffled owner handle his/her pet’s post-pregnancy needs?

 Early Signs of Canine Pregnancy

 Owners should monitor their pets’ appetites for sudden changes.
 Dogs, like humans, may show variation in their appetites.
 These changes can be erratic, just as they are for pregnant women.
 Pet owners may find their dogs eating less than usual, but the opposite is entirely possible, too.

 Bearing these possible changes in mind, owners should watch for shifts in their dog's diet and try to accommodate.